 The process of building any custom home — let alone a timber framed custom home — can appear to be a veritable minefield.
 Sometimes it is, but it can also be a lot easier than you might think.
-Actually, it can — and should — be a pleasurable and stimulating adventure.
+Actually, it can be a pleasurable and stimulating adventure.
 When the construction is finally done and the dust has settled, you will have a new dwelling that you can take comfort and refuge in, and relate to like no other house.
-The construction process will be the beginning of a story, and soon it’ll be time for you to start writing the middle part of that narrative.
+The construction process is just the beginning of a story.

 At the opposite end of the spectrum, there are clients that have already worked with architects, designers and builders before our phone even rings.
 Your design/build team might be putting a finished design out to bid, or might be looking for a timber frame design professional to consult with on the nuts & bolts — or mortises & tenons — of timber framing, putting the finishing touches on the design.

 There are as many permutations, it sometimes seems, of these extreme cases and everything in between as there are timber frame projects.
 However you approach the process, though, we like to consider ourselves a part of the team that will help to make your timber frame project a reality.

 So what does the process usually entail?
 Not everything happens in the same order as listed below, but typically the process breaks down into a few basic stages:

 First, of course, comes the decision to build a timber frame home.
 For many of our clients this decision is made during a gestational period that may have lasted years.
 Some clients come to us early on, even before they’ve actually determined whether they can afford to build a timber frame.
 We’ve found that clients who have carefully researched timber framing and timber framing companies often find it easier to make decisions along the way.